 Is Oat milk gluten free?
 Yes and no. Oat milk is made with oats, water, thickeners, and preservatives if you buy store-bought oat milk.

-Though most whole oats are gluten-free, most manufacturing plants where oat milk is made come into close contact with wheat products.
+Though most whole oats are gluten-free, most manufacturing plants where oat milk is made come closely with wheat products.
 This means there is a high risk of cross-contamination, and they do not follow the purity protocol in the processing plant.
-This may or may not be an issue depending on your gluten sensitivity.
+Depending on your gluten sensitivity, this may or may not be an issue.

-Oatly is certified gluten-free, but note it is not gluten-free in the UK.
-It is the best oat milk for you if you are Celiac or are sensitive to gluten.
+Oatly is certified gluten-free, but it is not gluten-free in the UK.
+It is the best oat milk for you if you are Celiac or gluten-sensitive.
 It will be the best alternative for you.
 Always read the brand allergens statement on the package label!

 PureOaty by Glebe Farm in the UK is also certified gluten free.